 This first building is named for Mary Cecila Fisher Goucher, the wife of John Goucher and co-founder of the college.
 Mary Fisher was born on March 22, 1850.
 She was well-educated at a time when young women were not often afforded that privilege, and she wished to help others gain knowledge that could benefit their lives.
 Her marriage to John Goucher was "a union of vision and wealth and rendered large planning and high achievement possible."
 She was an honorary member of the class of 1901, and the whole campus mourned her death in 1902.

 Mary Fisher completed a major renovation in Fall 2018 that centralized dining on campus.
 The dining space incorporates the community-building theme, with students enjoying a variety of fresh, locally sourced food as well as grab-and-go options.
-The fun and creative Office of Student Engagement and the caring and supportive Counseling Services are also both located in Mary Fisher.
+The fun and creative Office of Student Engagement and the caring and supportive Student Counseling Center are also both located in Mary Fisher.

 Clara Bacon came to Goucher in 1897 as an instructor in mathematics.
 In 1911, she received the degree of Doctor of Philosophy from the Johns Hopkins University, became chair of her department, and continued to teach at Goucher until her retirement in 1934.

 This house is named for Henry S. Dulaney, a trustee from 1906 to 1923.

 This house is named for Lulie Poole Hooper, class of 1896, who was a trustee (1917-1920, 1937-1948) and a generous supporter of the college.